tripl-ai/arc/docs-src/content/tutorial/index.md

 The `trips.sql` has been modified to `UNION ALL` the new `yellow_tripdata3` dataset which is going to have 0 rows for another ~10 years.
 This means that this job can now be safely deployed to production and will contain the new data assuming that when the data starts arriving in `2030` it complies with our deployed `yellow_tripdata3.json` schema.

-A runnable snapshot of what has been built so far should be in the repository under `examples/tutorial/3/nyctaxi.ipynb`.
+A runnable snapshot of this job is available:  `examples/tutorial/3/nyctaxi.ipynb`.

 ## Reference Data